CESP-ExpHer/GCPBayes-Pipeline/3/README.md

 - You could change all other parameters based on the definitions in their comments part.

 ## 3- Running GCPBayes Pipeline
 Finally, all you need is to run the ([*"GCPBayes_pipeline.R"*](../0_Codes/R)) R script.
-The script read all parameters from the *"GCPBayes_pipeline_parameters.R"* file and run every steps of the Pipeline.
+The script read all parameters from the *"GCPBayes_pipeline_parameters.R"* file and run every step of the Pipeline.
 You could run this script using RStudio.
 If you are using a Unix-based OS, you could run the script using the following command:
 ~~~
 $ Rscript GCPBayes_pipeline.R
 ~~~